cloudmesh-community/book/chapters/in/ai-rest.md

 # Artificial Intelligence Service with REST

-## Machine Learning on Text using Naive Bayes Algorithm
+## Naive Bayes Algorithm for Text classification

 Naive Bayes is a simple yet powerful classification machine learning algorithm.
 In this section we demonstrate the implementation of Naive Bayes